alf-tool/alf-core/README.md

 ### Versioning policy

-Alf respects {http://semver.org/ semantic versioning}, which means that it has a X.Y.Z version number and follows a few rules:
+Alf respects {http://semver.org/ semantic versioning}, which means that it has a X.Y.Z version number and follows a few rules.

-- The public API is made of both the commandline tool as well as the Lispy dialect and will become stable with version 1.0.0 in a near future.
+- The public API is made of the commandline tool, the Lispy dialect and the Relation datastructure.
+This API will become stable with version 1.0.0 in a near future.
+- Currently, version 1.0.0 **has not been reached**.
+It means that **anything may change at any time**.
+Best effort will be done to upgrade Y when backward incompatible changes occur.
+- Once 1.0.0 will be reached, the following rules will be followed:
   - Backward compatible bug fixes will increase Z.
   - New features and enhancements that do not break backward compatibility of the public API will increase the Y number.
   - Non backward compatible changes of the public API will increase the X number.

-All classes and modules but the Alf module itself and the Lispy DSL are part of the private API and may change at any time.
-A best-effort strategy is followed to avoid breaking internals on tiny (Z) version increases.
+All classes and modules but Alf module, the Lispy DSL and Alf::Relation are part of the private API and may change at any time.
+A best-effort strategy is followed to avoid breaking internals on tiny (Z) version increases, especially extension points like Reader and Renderer.

 ## Enjoy Alf!